ivan-kleshnin/unredux/README.md

 ...
 ```

-just to notify me about "wrong indendation" is not what I live for.
-It's all about **signal-to-noise**
+just to get "wrong indendation" events occasionally, is not what I live for.
+It's all about
-ratio so I consider linters almost worthless (Flow is better as a linter btw.).
-For the same reason
+**signal-to-noise** ratio so I consider linters almost worthless (Flow is better as a linter btw.).
-I don't use `const`, `===` and other "useful" things.
+For the same reason I don't use `const`, `===` and other "best practices" 2x-olds are like to mindlessly
+copy-paste into their projects.